jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 2. The node data

    2-1.
 Population data
-   Contained same columns.
+   Contained the same columns.

    2-2.
 Macro data
-   Contained same columns.
+   Contained the same columns.
 ### data pre-processing

 (1) Extraction of columns in need